-Ryder swore again as the road took him into a small but neat neighbourhood of houses that would not have looked out of place in the middle of suburbia.
-They were stark contrasts to the rest of the little town- some even had fairly new cars.
+Ryder revved the bike's engine again as the road led him into a small but neat neighbourhood of modern-style houses that would not have looked out of place in the middle of California suburbia.
+They were stark contrasts to the sprawling farmhouses he'd passed on the way in.

-"I'm not lost," Ryder said gruffly.
-"I'm looking for Miss Tulesa."
+"I'm not lost," he replied in a dismissive tone.
+"I'm looking for Dominique Tulesa."

 "Ryder Joseph," the dark-haired boy replied nonchalantly.

 "Ryder Joseph, as in Ryder Joseph?
-As in you play for Marquette?"
+As in you play for Chicago?"

 Ryder shrugged.
-Marquette High School was one of the highest ranked high school football teams in Chicago.
 He wasn't surprised Emmett recognized him.